Explore our expert-made templates & start with the right one for you.

 Partitioning by server processing time

-When not to use: if there are frequent delays between the real-world event and the time it is written to S3 and read by Athena, partitioning by server time could create an inaccurate picture of reality.
-Examples include user activity in mobile apps (can't rely on a consistent internet connection), and data replicated from databases which might have existed years before we moved it to S3.
+When not to use: If there are frequent delays between the real-world event and the time it is written to S3 and read by Athena, partitioning by server time could create an inaccurate picture of reality.
+Examples include user activity in mobile apps (can’t rely on a consistent internet connection), and data replicated from databases that might have existed years before we moved it to S3.

 Partitioning by actual event time

-We want our partitiones to closely resemble the ‘reality’ of the data, as this would typically result in more accurate queries - e.g. most analytic queries will want to answer questions about what happened in a 24 hour block of time in our mobile applications, rather than the events we happened to catch in the same 24 hours, which could be decided by arbitrary considerations such as wi-fi availability.
+We want our partitions to closely resemble the ‘reality’ of the data, as this would typically result in more accurate queries.
+For example. most analytic queries will want to answer questions about what happened in a 24 hour block of time in our mobile applications, rather than the events we happened to catch in the same 24 hours, which could be decided by arbitrary considerations such as wi-fi availability.